sosgang/coverage_asn/README.md

   - "id" : unique ID of the application.
   - "total_CV" : total number of unique publications from the candidate's CV.
   - "MAG" : raw number of publications from the candidate's CV found in Microsoft Academic Graph.
+  - "MAG% : percentage of publications from the candidate's CV found in Microsoft Academic Graph.
   - "OA" : raw number of publications from the candidate's CV found in OpenAIRE.
+  - "OA%" : percentage of publications from the candidate's CV found in OpenAIRE.
   - "CR" : raw number of publications from the candidate's CV found in CrossRef.
+  - "CR%" : percentage of publications from the candidate's CV found in CrossRef.
-  - "comb" : raw number of publications from the candidate's CV found when the open sources of use are combined.
+  - "MAG+OA" : raw number of publications from the candidate's CV found when Microsoft Academic Graph and OpenAIRE are combined.
-  - "MAG% : percentage of publications from the candidate's CV found in Microsoft Academic Graph.
+  - "MAG+OA%" : percentage of publications from the candidate's CV found when Microsoft Academic Graph and OpenAIRE are combined.
+  - "MAG+CR" : raw number of publications from the candidate's CV found when Microsoft Academic Graph and CrossRef are combined.
+  - "MAG+CR%" : percentage of the number from the candidate's CV in that year found when Microsoft Academic Graph and CrossRef are combined.
+  - "OA+CR" : raw number of publications from the candidate's CV found when OpenAIRE and CrossRef are combined.
-  - "OA%" : percentage of publications from the candidate's CV found in OpenAIRE.
+  - "OA+CR%" : percentage of publications from the candidate's CV found when OpenAIRE and CrossRef are combined.
-  - "CR%" : percentage of publications from the candidate's CV found in Crossref.
+  - "Comb" : raw number of publications from the candidate's CV found when MAG, OpenAIRE and CrossRef are combined.
-  - "comb%" : percentage of publications from the candidate's CV found when MAG, OpenAIRE and Crossref are combined.
+  - "Comb%" : percentage of publications from the candidate's CV found when MAG, OpenAIRE and CrossRef are combined.

 - [**cov_asn_xdataset.csv**](https://github.com/sosgang/coverage_asn/blob/main/execution/cov_asn_xdataset.csv) contains the coverage information broken down for each dataset.
 Each row corresponds to percentage of publications found in that dataset for a single candidate.
 The columns are the following:
   - "dataset" : dataset of interest.